 LX-57B : Radiation Shielding Lead Glass

 MarShield’s LX-57B x-ray shielding lead glass is made of high quality optical grade material.
 It provides excellent radiation shielding, superb visual clarity, high light transmission and does not discolour due to radiation.
 The hard, polished surfaces have excellent scratch resistance.
-LX-57B is available in thicknesses of 9mm, 14mm, and 17mm.
+LX-57B is available in thicknesses of 7mm, 9mm, 14mm (limited quantity), and 17mm (limited quantity).
+Can be custom cut up to 48″ X 48″.

 Features and Benefits: